How to Plan A Perfect Fall Bike Ride on the Neuse River Greenway Trail in Raleigh, N.C.

 Connections to other greenways

-Several other greenways in Raleigh, N.C., connect to the Neuse River Greenway Trail, allowing you to branch off and do lots more exploring.
+Several other greenways in Raleigh connect to the Neuse River Greenway Trail, allowing you to branch off and do lots more exploring.

 - Abbotts Creek: Located roughly three in along the Neuse River Greenway Trail, Abbotts Creek provides short and easy connections to Green Hills County Park and Durant Nature Preserve.

 - Crabtree Creek: Stretching 15 miles from east to west across the city, Crabtree Creek provides connections to North Hills, the North Carolina Museum of Art and more.
-The connection to Crabtree Creek is at Anderson Point Park, approximately 17 miles from the start of the Neuse River Greenway Trail.
+The connection to Crabtree Creek is at Anderson Point Park.

 - Walnut Creek: Raleigh's second longest greenway, Walnut Creek takes trail users into downtown Raleigh where it connects with Dorothea Dix Park then continues on to Lake Johnson Park.
 The connection to Walnut Creek is approximately 20 miles from the beginning of the Neuse River Greenway Trail, and 10 miles from the center of downtown Raleigh.